goutomroy/django_channel2_watching_hollywood/README.md

 I have two version of this project synchronous and asynchronous approach.
 Check branch `synchronous_version` for synchronous approach.

 #### Apis available
+Here I am using token authentication for `watchlist_action` and `watchlist` apis, for that I wrote a custom `TokenAuthMiddleware`.

 1. http://127.0.0.1:8000/api/now_playing/
 2. http://127.0.0.1:8000/api/upcoming/
 3. http://127.0.0.1:8000/api/popular/